Plant DetailShow Menu

 Description

-White Wakerobin is a perennial wildflower native to North America and is found in the mountains of NC.
+White wakerobin is an herbaceous perennial wildflower native to the mountains of NC and TN.
 It tends to occur in drier habitats and is typically found on acid soils, in open dry or rich mesic woods, within laurel and rhododendron thickets at mid to high elevations.
+It is a member of the trillium family (Melanthiaceae).
+The varietal epithet is Latin for white.

 Insects, Diseases, and Other Plant Problems: No serious problems.
 Slugs and snails are occasional pests and leaf spot, rust and smut are occasional disease problems.
 It does not transplant well.